In this Blog Post

 4. Provide Training and Support - If the change requires new skills or knowledge the provide training and support well before the change is in place.
 The last thing you want is for the day to come when the new way of doing things is implemented and for you to find that a percentage of the people don't have the skills to work in the new way.

 5. Post Change Plan - Now that the change is in place, what will you do to maintain it?
 How will you keep people motivated and supported?
 How will you review how successful the change has been?
 Although it's the last point, this should be one of the things you should think of first.

 By following the above simple steps you can help people buy into change rather than resist it.

-Want to know more?
-We run a one day Managing Organisational Change that covers all of the above points in much more detail.
-See the Managing Change Course Overview for full details.
+Want to know more about change management and how to make change stick?
+We run a one day change management training course that covers all of the above points in much more detail.